-Pursuant to the amendments to National Instrument 54-101 that came into force on February 11, 2013, Melcor has elected to use the new notice-and-access rules available to reporting issuers for meetings that occur on or after March 1, 2013.
-Notice-and-access rules allow Melcor to post electronic versions of proxy-related materials on-line without mailing such documents directly to shareholders, provided that notice of such posting is sent to shareholders by mail.
+Melcor has elected to use notice-and-access rules which allow Melcor to post electronic versions of proxy-related materials on-line without mailing such documents directly to shareholders, provided that notice of such posting is sent to shareholders by mail.

-We have also elected to use procedures known as 'stratification' for notice-and-access.
-Stratification occurs when Melcor, while using the notice-and-access provisions, provides paper copies of its Notice of Meeting and circular to some of its shareholders.
-In relation to this meeting, Melcor will provide paper copies of the above mentioned documents to shareholders in the United States who hold shares with U.S. intermediaries.
-All other shareholders, except those who have previously requested to receive paper copies of Melcor's financial information, will receive only a notice-and-access notification and a voting instruction form.
+All shareholders, except those who have previously requested to receive paper copies of Melcor's financial information, will receive only a notice-and-access notification and a voting instruction form.
 If you receive the notice and would like to receive a paper copy of our proxy-related materials, financial statements or MD&A, please follow the instructions under the heading Requesting Paper Copies.